 job-spec

-Job specs....the start of any recruitment search are often undervalued and underused.
-Knowing what you need doing and what skills you need to do it.
-Without establishing this how will you know if the candidates are potentially right for you?
+Job specs....the start of any recruitment search.
+The importance in knowing what you need doing and the skills required to do it, is often undervalued and underused.
+Without establishing this, how will you know if the candidates are potentially right for you?

-Even though many candidates are now open to a move, as their employer of choice you will still need to attract them to your organisation and the role in question and don't forget its competitive out there.
+Even though many candidates are now open to job moves, as their employer of choice, you still need to attract them to your organisation and the role in question.
+Don't forget, its competitive out there.

 This is where your recruiting challenge can start with the simplest of documents; the humble job spec.